-Our STARS project has been established in order to analyse and create a better understanding of our students' journey from the point of initial interaction with the University through to their graduate destination.
-STARS provides the opportunity to analyse access, progression and student success by student groups, using identifiers such as POLAR data, household income, disability and gender.
-In 2014-15 we will continue to use the STARS data to inform our developments for supporting students from under-represented groups across the student lifecycle and to measure the impact of our investment for particular target groups.
+Our STARS project was established in order to create a better understanding of our students' journey from the point of initial interaction with the University through to their graduate destination.
+Data sources developed in the STARS project provide the opportunity to investigate and monitor students' access, retention, progression and success by comparative cohort analysis using identifiers such as POLAR data, household income, disability and gender.
+In 2015-16 we will continue to use the STARS data to inform our developments for supporting students from under-represented groups across the student lifecycle and to measure the impact of our investment for particular target groups.